Eddrachilles Hotel near Scourie

 Eat at The Glebe Kitchen Restaurant

-The Glebe Kitchen is the award-winning, in-house restaurant at Eddrachilles Hotel.
-Dinner is served in our restaurant each evening during the season.
+The Glebe Kitchen is the award-winning in-house restaurant at Eddrachilles Hotel, with dinner served each evening during the season.

-The fixed price menu changes in full at least twice a week, some dishes more frequently, and there’s plenty of variety each night.
-We also cater for dietary requirements, allergies, and intolerances
+Our fixed-price menu changes in full at least twice a week, with some dishes changing more often.
+We cater for dietary requirements, allergies and intolerances with advance notice.

-After dinner, guests often move through to the sun lounge or settle by the wood burning stove in the Colonel’s lounge.
-There’s nothing finer than that last coffee or a dram from our well stocked bar as the evening light lingers over the bay.
+After dinner, guests often move through to the sun lounge or settle by the wood-burning stove in the Colonel’s Lounge for coffee, a dram and the last of the evening light over the bay.

 Your peaceful coastal haven in the North West Highlands

-From the hotel grounds, paths lead directly down to the shore of Badcall Bay.
-Many guests stay three or four nights, heading out each day to explore the surrounding landscape - or even the seascape on a boat tour.
+From the hotel grounds, paths lead directly to the shore of Badcall Bay.
+Many guests stay several nights, heading out each day to explore the surrounding landscape before returning for a quieter evening.r.

 Popular excursions include: